morganjwilliams/gs2021-pyrolite/README.md

 [a gallery of examples](https://pyrolite.readthedocs.io/en/develop/examples/index.html).

-To view the notebooks for this workshop, follow the link below:
+To view the example notebooks associated with the presentation, follow the link below:

 |   View and Run Notebooks on Binder   |
 |:-------:|